zevarito/route_dog/README.md

 RouteDog is a small collection of Rack middlewares to be used with your Ruby On Rails project as a helper to identify not tested routes.

-The way that RouteDog knows if you are testing a route is through the Watcher middleware which only runs in Test Environment and collects the routes that you've called from your **Integrational Tests** (See Note About Integrational Tests).
+The way that RouteDog knows if you are testing a route is through the Watcher middleware which only runs in Test Environment and collects the routes that you've called from your **Integration Tests** (See Note About Integration Tests).

 The way that RouteDog shows to you a warning is through a middleware called Notifier which only runs in Developement Enviroment.